DeepLcom/deepl-rb/README.md

 ### Caution: Changing VCR Tests

 If you need to rerecord some of the VCR tests, simply setting `record: :new_episodes` and rerunning `rspec` won't be enough in some cases, specifically around document translation (due to its statefulness) and glossaries (since a glossary ID is associated with a specific API account).
 For example, there are document translations tests that split up the `upload`, `get_status` and `download` calls into separate test cases.
-You need to first rerecord the `upload` call, you can do execute a single test like this:
+You need to first rerecord the `upload` call, you can do execute a single test like this (the line should be where the `it` block of the test starts):

 ```sh
 rspec ./spec/api/deepl_spec.rb:152